Anderson-Lai/ib-notes/hleconomics/economics.md

 economies in less developed countries usually have a large primary sector due to the important of agriculture, while manufactured goods or services are less important

+# Oct.
+4, 2024

+## Price Elasticity of Supply
+measures how much the quantity supplied of a good responds to a change in its price

+**elasticity of supply** = % change in quantity supplied / % change in price

+PES < 1 - inelastic supply
+quantity supplied does not change much when price changes
+difficult and expensive to increase production

+Ex: supply of gold

+PES > 1 - elastic supply
+large response in the change in quantity supplied when price rises
+easy and inexpensive to increase production

+Ex: snow-shoveling services

+PES = 0 - perfectly inelastic supply
+quantity supplied does not respond to change in price (antiques)

+PES = infinity - perfectly elastic supply
+producers are willing to supply an unlimited good at a price but nothing below that price

+PES = 1 - unit elastic supply
+percentage quantity supplied is identical to percentage change in price

+Ex:
+price increases by 10% -> quantity supplied will also increase by 10%

+### Factors Influencing Elasticy of Supply
+- availability of additional resources -> the more resources, the more elastic
+- mobility of resources -> the easier to shift resources, the more elastic
+- spare (unused) capacity of firms -> the more idle equipment, the more elasitc
+- ability to store stock -> the more that can be stored, the more elastic
+- time production takes -> the shorter the time produciton takes, the more elastic